Robinpig/Note/docs/CS/Algorithms/B-tree.md

 Deletions are also done by first locating the target leaf.
 When the leaf is located, the key and the value associated with it are removed.

 If neighboring nodes have too few values (i.e., their occupancy falls under a threshold), the sibling nodes are merged.
 This situation is called underflow.
-[BAYER72] describes two underflow scenarios: if two adjacent nodes have a common parent and their contents fit into a single node, their contents should be merged (concatenated); if their contents do not fit into a single node, keys are redistributed between them to restore balance (see “Rebalancing”).
+[BAYER72] describes two underflow scenarios: if two adjacent nodes have a common parent and their contents fit into a single node, their contents should be merged (concatenated); if their contents do not fit into a single node, keys are redistributed between them to restore balance.
 More precisely, two nodes are merged if the following conditions hold:

 - For leaf nodes: if a node can hold up to N key-value pairs, and a combined number of key-value pairs in two neighboring nodes is less than or equal to N.